gaugefreedom/intelexta/apps/verifiable-summary/README.md

 ## Contributing

-This is part of the IntelexTA monorepo.
+This is part of the Intelexta monorepo.
 See main repository docs for contributing guidelines.

 ## License